Evgenus/jdtd/README.md

             ]
         };

-**4. Mark the data.** Here Editor will search all combinations of rules to find exact for all data parts to some rule.
+**4. Mark the data.**
+Here Editor will search all combinations of rules to find exact for all data parts to some rule.

     var marked_data = editor.markup(data);

 This operation returns something like parsing tree.
 It is very handy for futher creating editor elements when there is no time to guess but to create.

-**5. Create editor elements.** Now you need some place on page where editor is about to be created.
+**5. Create editor elements.**
+Now you need some place on page where editor is about to be created.
 Let this place have id `container`.

     editor.create($('#container'), marked_data);

 Now everything is ready to use.
 You can begin to edit your data.
+**However** it loooks very bad, like huge ugly mess of fields.
+But this is just "Hello world" example.
+After styling and adding additional information into DTD it will be much better.

+**6. Storing.**
-**6. Storing.** When you feel accomplished about editing it is time to retrieve data from editors.
+When you feel accomplished about editing it is time to retrieve data from editors.
 Fortunately, that is simpliest operation.

     editor.gather($('#container'));